 Wishing you all health, safety, and peace,

-- We are offering an exciting selection of 100-level seminars this fall, and we would love to have many first-year students take them.
-However, we also want to encourage incoming first-year students to look beyond our 100-level offerings (even those who may not have scored a 5 on the AP Lit exam or received a 6 or 7 on the IB exam, the traditional ways students bypass our 100-level requirement).
+- We are offering an exciting selection of 100-level seminars this spring, and we would love to have many first-year students take them.
+However, we also want to encourage first-year students to look beyond our 100-level offerings (even those who may not have scored a 5 on the AP Lit exam or received a 6 or 7 on the IB exam, the traditional ways students bypass our 100-level requirement).
 As many of you know, the AP and IB exam systems were badly disrupted this year because of the pandemic (IB exams weren’t even administered), and so those scores are not nearly as meaningful this year as they have been in the past (and some of us in the department have our doubts about how meaningful they ever are).
 We don’t feel it’s right, this year in particular, to use them as a definitive measure of whether a first-year student is prepared for upper level course work in English.
 Also, for a variety of reasons (recent faculty retirements, sabbatical patterns, and smaller class sizes to make our online courses better experiences), we have fewer spots in our 100-levels courses than we ordinarily do.
 So there are some pragmatic reasons we would like students to expand their horizons beyond our 100-level courses.
 We don’t want students (especially first-years) who would like to take an English course to feel unduly limited in the number of choices they have.
-Incoming first-years: if an upper-level English course catches your eye, please reach out to the professor who is teaching that class.
+First-years: if an upper-level English course catches your eye, please reach out to the professor who is teaching that class.
 We would love to have you in our classes, and we intend to be welcoming and supportive to those who reach out.
-(BTW, welcome to Williams!)

 Update on 7/24/20: For transfer students who are considering an English major: